 Lack of sustainability is the number-one reason for test automation debacles across the industry.
 Everything looks so rosy when you start-off on automation journey.
-However, a year from it’s implementation the value is not clear.
+However, a year from its implementation the value is not clear.
 Many teams just get pulled into the vicious cycle of automation maintenance, never deriving any real benefit.
 You are always in the catch-up mode to keep up your existing scripts intact.
-End objective gets lost in the noise!
+The end objective gets lost in the noise!

 Here are some real-world tips to consider for achieving a sustainable automation

 1. Keep test scripts simple: There is enough complexity in the application-under-test.
-Lot of times it feels technically fulfilling to over-optimize scripts and complicate test scenario coding.
+A lot of times it feels technically fulfilling to over-optimize scripts and complicate test scenario coding.
 It is ok to break down the scripts to achieve one simple task at a time.
 If multiple data variations for the same use case navigate the application through different paths, they may be considered for separate scenarios.
 Use cases that may seem somewhat related, might take their own course as the application goes through changes.
-Rather than inserting a whole lot of logic based statements, consider simplifying.
+Rather than inserting a whole lot of logic-based statements, consider simplifying.